 Car Insurance Rates by Age

-But there are many factors that impact how much you’ll pay, that are out of your control, and your age is one of them.
+There are many factors that impact how much you’ll pay, that are out of your control, and your age is one of them.
 As you might imagine, the youngest drivers on the road are perceived as the riskiest, and thus, insurance companies charge more in premiums for them.
-But you might be surprised to know that getting close to retirement age can also set your premiums on an upward creep.
+You might be surprised to know that getting close to retirement age can also set your premiums on an upward creep.

 The Average Cost Of Car Insurance By Age